sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 ### Update taxon set structure
 + there should be a taxon set title, of course the list of taxa in this set, and also a taxon set identifier, and tags
 + there should be an extra array where for every taxon, the ancestry hierarchy, the vernacular name, identification tips, and maybe tags and comments should be included

-### Linking to iNaturalist
-+ currently, the information buttons on the images link to their respective image page.
-It would be nice to instead present the user with a dialog giving the following selection of options:
-    + link to image page (current function)
-    + link to observation page for this image
-    + link to taxon page for this observation
-    + visual graph structure showing the relationship between the two taxa

 ### Optionally use observation images
 + right now, the app uses the taxon gallery images (up to twelve per taxon) for displaying images.
 That leaves out a huge number of potentially useful images that reside in the observations for any given taxon.